 If you don’t recognise these as Google algorithm updates, you will need to not only learn them, but be aware of future updates as well.

-For websites that are above-board with their SEO practices, the updates typically aren’t an issue.
+For websites that are above-board with their SEO practices, like this local real estate agent’s website offering lower commissions, the updates typically aren’t an issue.
 But this isn’t always the case and you’ll need to be able to diagnose why someone has suddenly lost rankings.

 Not to be confused with “Crouching Tiger, Hidden Dragon”, this is probably one of the best SEO spider tools around.
 It’s also free for websites that have less than 500 pages and is great for checking such things as on-page SEO, broken links, competitive websites and much, much more.